daigotanaka/daigotanaka.github.io/marathon-and-parenting.md

 Now I see - Coding.
 Hacking.
 Economics.
 Investment.
 Mathematics (through computational geometry).
 PhD thesis research.
 Quant.
 Data.
 Visualization.
 Machine learning.
 Startup.
 Product.
 Team.
-Collboration. - I use them all in doing data science.
+Collboration. - I use all of what I learned in doing data science.
 Confucius said,

-> "At 15, I set my heart on learning; at 30, I firmly took my stand; at 40, I
-> had no delusions; at 50, I knew the mandate of Heaven; at 60, my ear was
-> attuned; at 70, I followed my heart's desire without overstepping the
+*"At 15, I set my heart on learning; at 30, I firmly took my stand; at 40, I had no delusions; at 50, I knew the mandate of Heaven; at 60, my ear was attuned; at 70, I followed my heart's desire without overstepping the boundaries of right."*[^confucius]
-> boundaries of right."[^confucius]

 I took a winding road in my 20's and 30's.
 But I am catching up to the wise man at the age 40, at least in my humble way.